devnoname120/epubviewer/README.md

 # Features

 Reader remembers the last-visited page in a book and returns to that page when the book is re-opened.
-As all settings are stored on the server these features are device-independent, ie. you can start reading on a mobile device, continue on a PC to finish the book on a tablet.
+As all settings are stored on the server these features are device-independent, i.e. you can start reading on a mobile device, continue on a PC to finish the book on a tablet.

 ### Text-based formats incl.
 PDF

-- seamless full-screen mode supported on browsers which allow full user-control, ie. not on Apple)
+- seamless full-screen mode supported on browsers which allow full user-control, i.e. not on Apple
 - single- and double-page viewing mode
 - user-configurable font and colour settings
 - night mode, toggled by clicking the book title/author on top of the viewer or the night mode button (PDF)